 (b) the candidate whose name appears on the first slip obtained by the returning officer in accordance with Schedule 2 shall be placed first on the ballot papers, the candidate whose name appears on the second slip so obtained shall be placed second on the ballot papers, and so on, until the placing of all the names of those candidates on the ballot papers has been determined.

-(2b) The returning officer shall forthwith after the order of the placing of the names of the candidates has been determined in accordance with subsection (2a), forward to the Electoral Commissioner at Perth, by telegraph or other expeditious means, the names and other particulars of the several candidates in such order and also advertise those names and particulars in such order in a newspaper circulating within the district for which the candidates have nominated.
+(2b) The returning officer shall forthwith after the order of the placing of the names of the candidates has been determined in accordance with subsection (2a), forward to the Electoral Commissioner at Perth, by telegraph or other expeditious means, the names and other particulars of the several candidates in such order and also advertise those names and particulars in such order on the Commission website and in any other way the returning officer considers appropriate.

 (3) Subject to section 88(2) the proceedings shall then stand adjourned to polling day.

 [Section 86 amended: No. 68 of 1964 s.
 17; No. 28 of 1970 s.
 12; No. 40 of 1987 s.
 47 and 84; No. 36 of 2000 s.
 39 and 40; No. 35 of 2012 s.
-16.]
+16; No. 20 of 2021 s.
+52.]

-87. Close of nominations, procedure as to for Council election
+87. Close of nominations procedure for Council election where relevant number more than one

-(1) This section applies to an election in a region and not to an election in a district.
+(1) This section applies to a Council election where the relevant number is more than one.

 (2) The returning officer shall attend at the place of declaration of nominations for the period of one hour immediately prior to the hour of nomination.